huntdatacenter/docs/docs/getting-started/1-collect-keys.md

 #### OS X and macOS: The ZIP password do not seem to work?

 The default zip software may give you an error message when unpacking the 7z-format locked with a passphrase.
-Try to download and unpack with the 7z appliction in the [decryption links](/getting-started/collect-your-keys/#_1-2-secrets-on-your-email).
+Try to download and unpack with the 7z application in the [decryption links](/getting-started/collect-your-keys/#_1-2-secrets-on-your-email).
 [Contact us](/contact) if this does not work.

 #### Windows: I am unable to unpack the 7z-file forwarded on email.